BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/PHP-SQL.md

 By now you should know the [basics of PHP](PHP-SQL).
 In this walkthrough we'll use PHP to access a SQL database.
 We'll see some common security pitfalls and learn to remedy them.

-## TL;DR

-If you just want to examine the source code we used in class, it's all in the `src` directory of the [PHP-SQL-Walkthrough.zip](PHP-SQL-Walkthrough.zip) package. `index.php` contains the original, insecure code and `secured.php` contains the version with protection against SQL injection ad cross-site scripting (XSS).

 ## Setup

 You will need a web server with a PHP interpreter.
 The PHP interpreter must have the [mysquli](https://www.php.net/manual/en/book.mysqli.php) package installed so that it can access a SQL database.
 You will also need a SQL server.
 As usual, we will use [Docker Desktop](https://www.docker.com/products/docker-desktop/) to host prebuilt containers with everything needed thereby simplifying setup and operation.